TTEthernet

 The Time-Triggered Ethernet (SAE AS6802) (also known as TTEthernet or TTE) standard defines a fault-tolerant synchronization strategy for building and maintaining synchronized time in Ethernet networks, and outlines mechanisms required for synchronous time-triggered packet switching for critical integrated applications and integrated modular avionics (IMA) architectures.
-SAE International has released SAE AS6802 in November 2011.
+SAE International released SAE AS6802 in November 2011.

 Time-Triggered Ethernet network devices are Ethernet devices which at least implement: